-Beginning in fall 2016, Skyline College will offer a 4-year Baccalaureate Degree in Respiratory Care.
+Skyline College offers a 4-year Baccalaureate Degree in Respiratory Care.

 Most respiratory therapists participate in three phases of patient care: diagnosis, treatment and patient management.
 While many respiratory therapists work in hospitals, some work in nursing care facilities or travel to patients’ homes.

 Demand for respiratory therapists is high, and employment is expected to grow 19% over the next decade according to the U.S. Department of Labor thanks in part to a growing aging population.
 In California, respiratory therapists make an average of $75, 870 per year and in the San Francisco Bay Area specifically, therapists can make an average of $90,230 per year according to the Bureau of Labor Statistics.